turingschool/mod-0-project-fe/section3/README.md

 One challenge learners in a new environment/content area face is feeling like they know nothing, and until they know everything, they feel like they are failing.

 So this week, we would like you to start self-monitoring your progress.
-Before you start on the technical work, reflect back on how the pre-work has gone so far.
+Before you start on the technical work, reflect back on how the project has gone so far.
 - Have the time estimates matched up with your experience?
 - When you sit down to start working, do you have a clear goal of what you want to accomplish and in how much time?
 If so, how aligned is that to what actually happens?
 - How do you work best - in 2 hour blocks, 4 hour blocks, etc?
 Do you take breaks regularly?
 Do you have a system to hold yourself accountable to taking breaks?

 You've probably heard of the Pomodoro Technique in Mod 0 classes (and elsewhere, maybe!).
-During this final section of pre-work, we are going to ask that you follow this technique.
+During this final section of the project, we are going to ask that you follow this technique.
 Please read about it [here](https://www.dovico.com/blog/2020/08/26/the-pomodoro-technique-how-to-manage-your-work-time-and-flow-the-easy-way/).
 The article doesn't mention writing down Step 1, but we ask that you find a special spot in your notebook where you do this for each work session.
 In the deliverables, we will ask that you share what you wrote down for Step 1 of the technique each time you started a new task. _Note: if the 25 minutes on/3-5 minutes off isn't best for you, you do **not** have to follow that!
 The main focus of this is setting an intention and continuing to better understand your working style._

 ## Part B Arrays